Kd0ve/blog/content/post/thm-forensics/index.md

 ![Here is was the processes list looked like](proccesses-list.png)

-If you look, you can see SearchIndexer with the PID of **2180**.

 ### Files Upon Files...
-In the meantime, I was bombarded with alerts from my computer because I was still letting Autopsy extract files, and of course they were marked as malicious, and of course I shouldn't be running this stuff on my host machine, especially my host *Windows* machine.
-Alas, I never learn.
+In the meantime, my Autopsy scan was still running away.
+I decided to check up on that as it seemed some more files were uncovered as the image was being analyzed.

 It showed a bunch of carved files, and a potentially malicious zip file, but nothing of importance.
-The real helper here would be Volatility Workbench.
+The real helper here would be Volatility.

 ![Here is what Autopsy was showing me](carved.png)